BSi

 I have three new goals...

-A: Federally Replace (As a Health Standard) NOT JUST Restaurant and Gas Station Takeout Polystyrene (Cups and Containers) with Cardboard or Waxed Paper BUT ALSO FEDERALLY BAN POLYSTRENE IN or OUT of the USA
+A: Federally Replace (as a Health Standard) NOT JUST Restaurant and Gas Station Takeout Polystyrene (Cups and Containers) with Cardboard or Waxed Paper BUT ALSO FEDERALLY BAN POLYSTRENE IN or OUT of the USA

 B: Promote Biodegradable Options: Mushroom/Bio Based Materials, "NanoWood," NomaGreen for Industrial Packing and Food Safe Polylactic Acid (PLA) and Crystallized Polylactic Acid (CPLA)

-C: Pass Federal Recycling Rebates for Consumers (Residential, Biz/Org and Govt/Mil) with NEW Waste Fees by Weight AND Size Constraints
+C: Pass Federal Recycling Rebates for Consumers (Residential, Biz/Org and Govt/Mil) with NEW Waste Fees by Weight

-Compared to making paper, manufacturing polystyrene requires about 42 percent less water
+Compared to making paper, manufacturing polystyrene requires about 42 percent less water and needs about 17 percent less energy.

 - Polystyrene uses 22 percent less petroleum to source materials and ship

-- Polystyrene doesn't call for chemicals that can harm water (but we know oil spills and leaks happen),
+- Polystyrene doesn't call for chemicals that can harm water (but we know oil spills and leaks happen), supposedly it doesn't involve chlorine dioxide

 - Polystyrene doesn't necessitate the cutting of trees